About the Performance

 What’s the show’s format?

 A Shen Yun performance is roughly two hours, plus intermission.
-There are about 15 short dance pieces in each performance, which offer variety in terms of both pacing and style.
-Some pieces feature stories from ancient Chinese history or mythology, others from contemporary Chinese history, while still others are meant to merely feature the dance form in the setting of different dynasties.
+There are about 17-18 short dance pieces in each performance, which offer variety in terms of both pacing and style.
+Some pieces feature stories from ancient Chinese history or mythology, others from contemporary China, while still others feature dance styles and costumes from different dynasties, regions, and ethnic groups.

 A live orchestra plays original music to accompany each of the dance pieces.
-Bilingual emcee hosts briefly introduce each piece, to provide you with helpful background so that you can appreciate the experience more fully.
-Interspersed between the dances are a total of 2-3 classical vocal and sometimes instrumental solos.
+Bilingual emcee hosts briefly introduce each piece to provide you with helpful background so that you can appreciate the experience more fully.
+Interspersed between the dances are 2-3 classical vocal and instrumental solos.

 What does ‘Shen Yun’ mean?